Frequently Asked Questions

 Yes!
 We have over 35 scholarships and awards that recognize both creative and academic achievements.

 Yes!
-You can choose to do an Honors Specialization in Creative Writing and English Language and Literature.
+You can choose to do an Honours Specialization in Creative Writing and English Language and Literature.

 Yes!
 You can enjoy small lectures and seminars which will introduce you to a host of topical social and cultural issues in theatre and performance.
 You may also combine your English module with a Major, Minor or Certificate in Theatre Studies.